Mohamed-Amine-Nafia/requirement-analysis/README.md

 3. **Improves Project Planning**
    Accurate requirements enable better estimation of time, resources, and budget, leading to more efficient project management.

+   ## 🔑 Key Activities in Requirement Analysis

+- **Requirement Gathering**
+  Collecting initial information from stakeholders about what the system should do.

+- **Requirement Elicitation**
+  Engaging with stakeholders through interviews, surveys, and workshops to uncover detailed needs and expectations.

+- **Requirement Documentation**
+  Recording all gathered requirements clearly in structured documents like the Software Requirements Specification (SRS).

+- **Requirement Analysis and Modeling**
+  Analyzing requirements to detect conflicts, gaps, or ambiguities and representing them using diagrams, models, or workflows.

+- **Requirement Validation**
+  Reviewing requirements with stakeholders to ensure accuracy, completeness, and agreement before development begins.